dotnet/AspNetCore.Docs/aspnetcore/signalr/hubs.md

 [!code-csharp[Handle connection](hubs/sample/hubs/chathub.cs?name=OnConnectedAsync)]

 Override the `OnDisconnectedAsync` virtual method to perform actions when a client disconnects.
-If the client disconnects intentionally (by calling `connection.stop()` on the client, for example), the `exception` parameter will be `null`.
+If the client disconnects intentionally (by calling `connection.stop()`, for example), the `exception` parameter will be `null`.
 However, if the client is disconnected due to an error (such as a network failure), the `exception` parameter will contain an exception describing the failure.

 [!code-csharp[Handle disconnection](hubs/sample/hubs/chathub.cs?name=OnDisconnectedAsync)]